OFA-Sys/gsm8k-ScRel/README.md

 # SFT Training

-If you cannot reproduce our results, please try using Tranformers <= 4.29 and test with batch size=1.
+If you cannot reproduce our results, please try using Transformers <= 4.29 and test with batch size=1.

 Use **train_xb.sh** for fine-tuning LLaMA and LLaMA-2.
 ```bash